Sag Harbor

 Fundraising Campaign

 We are seeking the financial support required to continue integrating this site into our long-term restoration network.
 A fundraising drive is currently in effect to make this happen.
-If we meet our target we will be able to expand our eelgrass restoration efforts, build upon the new spat-on-shell oyster reef, and conduct further shellfish population enhancement seedings that bolster local bay scallop and hard clam populations, all in the waters off of Sag Harbor for years to come.
+If we meet our target we will be able to expand our eelgrass restoration efforts, build upon our spat-on-shell oyster reef, and conduct further shellfish population enhancement seedings that bolster local bay scallop and hard clam populations, all in the waters off of Sag Harbor for years to come.